entur/cloud-logging/README.md

 * Wake me up right now
     * Handled by devops team if within work hours, otherwise
     * Handled by operations team during wake or sleep hours

+## On-demand logging
+Enabled "on-demand" logging for unexpected web server behaviour.

+  * Caches log statements for each request in memory, then
+  * throws them away for successful responses, or
+  * logs them in case of
+      * failed responses (i.e. HTTP status code >= 400) and/or
+      * log events of a certain level (i.e. warning or error) was made
+  * since timestamps are preserved, log accumulation tools present the results in chronological order (i.e. this feature is best for deployments)
+  * reduces the necessary amount of work necessary to guarantee wellformed JSON log statements for request-response logging
+      * skips JSON syntax check for throw-away request-response log statements

 # Cloud adaptations